Flourek/bongocat-osu/README.md

 "fpsReturnSpeed" : 50
 ```

-"fpsSensitivity" controls how fast the bongocat's mouse moves.
+"fpsSensitivity" controls how sensitive the bongocat's mouse is to your movements.

 "fpsReturnSpeed" controls how fast the bongocat's mouse returns to the center after you let go of your mouse.